srinivas-6/AI-on-Intel/deployment/Readme.md

 ![image](../assets/openvino.png)

-- Once you have the frozen tensorflow model, set the openvino environment by running the setupvars.sh (Linux) or setupvars.bat (Windows) script from your installation directory/openvino/bin
+- Once you have the frozen tensorflow model, set the openvino environment by running the setupvars.sh (Linux) or setupvars.bat (Windows) script from your <installation directory>/openvino/bin

 - After the Environment is initialized, run the Model Optimizer for TensorFlow that quantizes and optimizes the topology creating an Intermediate representation (IR) file.